 The Bronica ETRSi was one of the last iterations of the ETR series, featuring all the goodies like flash sync at all speeds (max shutter speed is 1/500 second), multiple exposures and mirror lock-up.
 It shoots up to 15 6×4.5cm frames on a roll of 120 film in landscape format

 Thanks to KEH I got the body, 220 film back, AE prism with metered finder and aperture priority, 75mm f/2.8 lens and a grip for around $250.
 Later I added a Polaroid back and 150mm f/4 lens.

-My go to kit is the 75mm lens with grip and prism finder, because apparently the waist level finder is hard to come by nowadays.
-Size-wise it as just a tad bigger then a pro DSLR, and pretty much the same weight and handling.
-I use the prism finder with meter in Aperture Priority mode most of the time.
+My go-to kit is the 75mm lens with grip and prism finder because apparently the waist level finder is hard to come by nowadays.
+Size-wise it as just a tad bigger than a pro DSLR, and pretty much the same weight and handling.
+I use the AE II prism finder with the meter in Aperture Priority mode most of the time.

 When looking into the finder, you can preview your shutter speed, and there is a red lamp that tells you if the dark slide is not removed.
 Speeds from 1/30 and slower are in yellow, the rest are green.